pauvilella/nvim/README.md

 This is only when required, sometimes the formatter already knows how to deal with it and I don't need to add it there.\
 This allows me to remove the `vim: ts=2 sts=2 sw=2 et` comment that we had at the end of each file.

-### LSP Config
+### Original Plugin configuration changes

-I've also modified the config in `lua/kickstart/plugins/lspconfig.lua` to add the servers, linters and formatters I care about.\
+I've done some changes on the configuration of some of the plugins that come by default in `lua/kickstart/plugins/*.lua`.\
-As always, if I've modified/added some lines, I've marked it with a `-- [PVS]:` comment, as well as when I add entire sections (like new servers in the `servers` variable for the lsp-cofnig).
+All the changes done there are indicated with a `-- [PVS]: ` comment, wether it is an inline change or a full new section, both are indicated.